-I declare that, to the best of my knowledge and belief, during the year ended 30 June 2023 there have been:
+As lead auditor for the audit of Advance ZincTek Limited for the year ended 30 June 2024, I declare that, to the best of my knowledge and belief, there have been:

-- (a) no contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - (b) no contraventions of any applicable code of professional conduct in relation to the audit.
+- no contraventions of the auditor independence requirements as set out in the Corporations Act 2001 in relation to the audit; and - no contraventions of any applicable code of professional conduct in relation to the audit.

-This declaration is in respect of Advance ZincTek Limited and the entities it controlled during the period.
+This declaration is in respect of Advance ZincTek Limited and the entities it controlled during the year.

-William Buck
+William Buch